 The Chinchilla’s habitat should be fully enclosed for their protection and large enough that they can explore multiple different areas throughout the night while they are awake.
 Their habitat, food and water dishes, bedding, and toys should be cleaned once a week to keep them healthy as they age.
 A bowl of dust should be provided to Chinchillas twice a week so they can stay clean.

 Chinchillas should never be bathed in or exposed to bodies of water, and there is no need to trim their nails or clean their teeth.
 These rodents eat commercial food, typically in the form of pellets.
-They can eat fruits and veggies, like shredded carrots and papaya chunks, as snacks occasionally.
+They can eat fruits and veggies, like shredded carrots and papaya chunks, as occasional snacks.
 These rodents should always have access to clean, fresh water.

 The Chinchilla is a suitable pet for families with or without children.
 They should not be expected to live side by side with other animals unless they are littermates of the same species.
 They should live in mild climates that do not get too hot or be housed in a temperature-controlled space that will keep them from overheating.